Sarohaa199/data-science-job-market/Dashboard/README.md

 ## Introduction

-This data jobs salary dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated.
+This salary dashboard was created to analyze compensation trends across data-related job roles.
+The goal is to help job seekers and professionals understand how salaries vary by title, location, and work type, and to provide an easy way to compare opportunities.

-The data provides a foundation in analyzing data using this powerful tool.
-The data contains detailed information on job titles, salaries, locations, and essential skills that are presented here.
+The dataset contains detailed information on job titles, salaries, locations, and essential skills, which have been cleaned and structured for analysis.

 ### Dashboard File
-My final dashboard is in [1_Salary_Dashboard.xlsx](1_Salary_Dashboard.xlsx).
+The final dashboard is available here: [1_Salary_Dashboard.xlsx](1_Salary_Dashboard.xlsx).

 ### Excel Skills Used